MySQL for Visual Studio enables you to create, modify, and delete connections to MySQL databases.

 To create a connection with a MySQL database, perform the following steps:

-Start Visual Studio, and open the Server Explorer window (Control + W, L keyboard shortcuts)., option in the main Visual Studio menu, or
+Start Visual Studio and open the Server Explorer window by clickingand then from the main menu.

-From the Add Connection dialog, click and choose the MySQL Database as a data source.
+From the Add Connection dialog, click and select the MySQL Database as a data source.

-From the Change Data Source dialog, choose MySQL Database from the list of data sources (or the
+From the Change Data Source dialog, select MySQL Database from the list of data sources (or the

 <other>option, if MySQL Database is absent), and leave .NET Framework Data Provider for MySQL as the data provider.